TheDimin/Perry2/README.md

 ## Contributing

 Contributions are welcome!
-Please submit issues and pull requests via GitHub.
+Please submit issues and pull requests.